-The categories on your driving licence can be confusing, especially as the rules vary depending on when you passed your driving test.
+The categories on your driving licence can be confusing, especially as the rules vary depending on when you passed your test.

-But regardless of when you got your licence, you should be able to drive a number of the most popular vans without having to get a dedicated van licence.
+Regardless of when you got your licence, you should be able to drive some of the most popular small vans without needing a dedicated van licence.

 What vans can I drive with a standard licence?

-What vans you can drive on a car licence depends on when you passed your driving test.
-The rules tend to be more generous if you passed your test before 1997.
+The vans you can drive on a standard car licence depends on when you passed your driving test.
+The rules are a lot more generous if you passed before 1997.